So you want to CTF? But where to begin? What do you need (skills, tools, a team)? How do I start?

 The thought of mastering all the cybersecurity skills for participating in a CTF contest may look daunting.
 However, you don’t have to master all the skills because most CTF events organise challenges into the following common categories:

-- Web exploitation: finding and exploiting vulnerabilities in web applications.
-These challenges test the participants’ knowledge on different forms of injection, cross-site scripting, cross-site request forgery (CSRF), insecure direct object references (IDOR), etc.
+• Web exploitation: finding and exploiting vulnerabilities in web applications.
+These challenges test the participants’ knowledge on different forms of injection (SQL or command), cross-site scripting (XSS), cross-site request forgery (CSRF), insecure direct object references (IDOR), etc.

-- Forensics: involves the investigation of either a single or collection of files, such as network traffic (.pcap files), memory dump, or even images (steganography).
+• Forensics: involves the investigation of either a single or collection of files, such as network traffic (.pcap files), log files, memory dumps, or even images (steganography) to uncover hidden information.

-- Binary exploitation: finding a vulnerability in a program and exploiting it to gain control of a shell or modifying the program’s functions (for example Buffer Overflow.
+• Binary exploitation: finding a vulnerability in a program and exploiting it to gain control of a shell or modifying the program’s functions (for example Buffer Overflow or Stack Smashing).

 Benefits of Participating